 In Memoriam.
 Important figures who have marked the evolution of Pantheatre

 Pantheatre was founded by Enrique Pardo with a solo performance on the God Pan, following several years of voice and movement research with a circle of actors from the original Roy Hart Theatre company - amongst them, Liza Mayer, Linda Wise, Vicente Fuentes, Saule Ryan, Kevin Crawford, Diana Palmer, Noah Pikes, Kozana Lucca, most of whom were involved in early Pantheatre productions like "Poesis" (after Wallace Stevens), and "Demeter" (both 1985).

 PANTHEATRE is a French Association (Non Profit 1901 Law)

-and an officially recognized higher education establishment with working links with training institutions and universities throughout the world.
+and an officially recognized higher education establishment, especially by AFDAS (French Equity / Actor's continued training programme), with working links with training institutions and universities throughout the world.

-SCHOLARSHIPS : Pantheatre ACTS is a private training context.
-It offers scholarships to artists linked to projects in Haiti and in Peru.
-In some projects it offers reductions and work-exchange participation to long term participants, to active members of the Pantheatre Association and linked Companies (Chile, USA, Milano.).
+SCHOLARSHIPS : Pantheatre is a private training context.
+It offers scholarships to selected artists from Haiti.
+In some projects it offers reductions and work-exchange participation to long term participants, to active members of the Pantheatre Association or linked Companies (mainly in Chile).
 Participants have often obtained grants in their home or residence countries (Australia, Chile, USA, Norway, Hong Kong, etc.) - more rarely from French embassies (Haiti, Brasil).